MitraNami/TodoList/README.md

 Once a task is completed, the user can delete it by clicking on the trash can icon.
 The user can delete all tasks by clicking the *CLEAR TASKS* button.

+Materialize and Font Awesome are used for UI styling.

 ## Finished product

 ![Adding a task](https://github.com/MitraNami/TodoList/blob/master/doc/todoList.png?raw=true "Add a task")